 3.5.3.
-Fermi-LAT Detected Gamma-ray Novae
+Fermi-LAT Detected Gamma-Ray Novae

-We also test Koji Mukai's compiled list of Fermi-LAT detected classical novae mentioned in the introduction.
-Of the 18 definitive detections (reported as of October 10th, 2023), only 10 have a WISE source within 5 arcseconds of the optically detected location.
-Out of these 10 sources, only 1 falls in all three blazar strips (V407 Cyg, which we detect with FAVA.
-See Table 3).
+We also test Koji Mukai's compiled list of Fermi-LAT-detected classical novae mentioned in the introduction (Section 1).
+Of the 18 definitive detections (reported as of 2023 October 10), only 10 have a WISE source within 5" of the optically detected location.
+Out of these 10 sources, only one falls in all three blazar strips (V407 Cyg, which we detect with FAVA; see Table 3).
 Since we assume that the lack of a WISE source means that the source in question is not a blazar, then we only mistake gamma-ray novae for blazars 6% of the time.

 3.5.4.
-Sensitivity and Specificity of 3D WISE blazar Strip
+Sensitivity and Specificity of 3D WISE Blazar Strip

-Since we are particularly interested in this test working at low latitudes ($|b| < 10^{\circ}$) we report the results of low latitude sources reported in the 4FGL-DR4.
+Since we are particularly interested in this test working at low latitudes ($|b| < 10^{\circ}$) we report the results of low-latitude sources reported in the 4FGL-DR4.
 For clarification:

-- True positives (TP) are low latitude blazars flagged as blazars - False positives (FP) are low latitude Galactic sources flagged as blazars - True negatives (TN) are low latitude Galactic sources which have no WISE sources in their $R{95\%}$ with colors consistent with blazars in all three dimensions of the WISE blazar strip.
-Therefore these are not flagged by the blazar strip (because they are not blazars). - False negatives (FN) are low latitude blazars whose $R{95\%}$ contains no WISE source with colors consistent with a blazar in all three dimensions of the WISE blazar strip.
-Therefore this blazar is not flagged by the blazar strip as a blazar.
+- 1. True positives (TPs) are low-latitude blazars flagged as blazars. - 2.
+False positives (FPs) are low-latitude Galactic sources flagged as blazars. - 3.
+True negatives (TNs) are low-latitude Galactic sources which have no WISE sources in their $R{95\%}$ with colors consistent with blazars in all three dimensions of the WISE blazar strip.
+Therefore, these are not flagged by the blazar strip (because they are not blazars). - 4.
+False negatives (FNs) are low-latitude blazars whose $R{95\%}$ contains no WISE source with colors consistent with a blazar in all three dimensions of the WISE blazar strip.
+Therefore, this blazar is not flagged by the blazar strip as a blazar.

-Sensitivity, or true positive rate (TPR) is defined as
+Sensitivity, or true-positive rate (TPR), is defined as

-$$TPR = \frac{TP}{TP + FN}$$ (5)
+$$TPR = \frac{TP}{TP + FN},$$ (5)

-while specificity, or true negative rate (TNR) is defined by
+while specificity, or true-negative rate (TNR), is defined by

-$$TNR = \frac{TN}{TN + FP} \tag{6}$$
+$$TNR = \frac{TN}{TN + FP}.$$ (6)

 For our purposes, sensitivity reflects the ability of the test to correctly identify a source as a blazar.
-Specificity, on the other hand, reflects the ability of the test to identify non-blazar sources (i.e. Galactic sources).
-From the tests in Section 3.5.1 and Section 3.5.2 we find the following values which results in a sensitivity (or TPR) of 75.7% and a specificity (TNR) of 60.7%.
-These values can be combined to determine the test accuracy (ACC)
+Specificity, on the other hand, reflects the ability of the test to identify nonblazar sources (i.e., Galactic sources).
+From the tests in Sections 3.5.1 and 3.5.2, we find the following values:

-- \bullet TP = 318 blazars flagged as blazars - FP = 159 Galactic sources flagged as blazars - TN = 246 Galactic sources not flagged as blazars - FN = 102 blazars not flagged as blazars which, when the above values are evaluated in equation 7 the result is ACC= 68.4%.
-The accuracy value reflects the fraction of blazars and Galactic sources which are properly flagged compared to the entire set that is analyzed.
+- 1. TP = 318 blazars flagged as blazars. - 2.
+FP = 159 Galactic sources flagged as blazars. - 3.
+TN = 246 Galactic sources not flagged as blazars. - 4.
+FN = 102 blazars not flagged as blazars.